danyuchn/GMAT-prompt/Q/03_test_math_concepts.md

 ## Example
 **Input:**
 "A certain theater has 500 seats.
-Some are on the main floor and sell for $50 each; some are in the first balcony and sell for $45 each; and the rest are in the second balcony and sell for $35 each.
-When all of the seats are sold for a performance, the gross revenue for that performance is $20,900.
+Some are on the main floor and sell for \$50 each; some are in the first balcony and sell for \$45 each; and the rest are in the second balcony and sell for \$35 each.
+When all of the seats are sold for a performance, the gross revenue for that performance is \$20,900.
 Of the three seating areas, the second balcony has the most seats.

 Select for First balcony a number of seats in this theater’s first balcony and select for Second balcony a number of seats in this theater’s second balcony such that the selections are jointly consistent with the information provided.
 Make only two selections, one in each column.

-First balcony	    Second balcony
-		100
-		150
-		190
-		210
-		250
-		300"
+First balcony: [100, 150, 190, 210, 250, 300]
+Second balcony: [100, 150, 190, 210, 250, 300]"

 **Output:**
 "If I were the question creator, I would like to test the following specific mathematical concepts: